 All this had to have happened in 5 million years or less (after Panderichthys and before a fragmentary fossil called Elginerpeton).
 A big gap in morphology is exacerbated by a small gap in time.

 No fewer than ten tetrapod genera are known from the Late Devonian.
 They are diverse from their first appearance.
-Apart from similarities attributed to their ultimate common ancestry, Acanthostega and Ichthyostega ‘have almost nothing in common’ (Clack, p 121) and therefore, although contemporary, cannot be closely related to each other.
 Some were mainly aquatic in lifestyle, others, as demonstrated by trackways in southwest Ireland, more amphibian.
+The best preserved are Acanthostega and Ichthyostega, from Greenland, Apart from similarities attributed to their ultimate common ancestry, the two species ‘have almost nothing in common’ (Clack, p 121) and therefore, although contemporary, cannot be closely related to each other.

 Acanthostega (which means ‘spine armour’, referring to certain features of its skull) was entirely aquatic.
-Its gill skeleton was fish-like and closely resembled that of the Australian lungfish.
-Most probably the limb joints were not weight-bearing, and the digits – eight of them, not five as had long been expected – were linked by webbing.
+A great number of fossils were found in the fill of an ephemeral channel cutting through a floodplain; the nature of the water body from which they originated is unknown.
+They were all juveniles, apparently arrested in development, with bones only partially ossified.
+The gill skeleton was fish-like and closely resembled that of the Australian lungfish.
+The limb joints were not weight-bearing, and the digits – eight of them, not five as had long been expected – were linked by webbing.
 The hind limbs functioned as paddles, pushing towards the rear.
 All in all, the animal was a mosaic of primitive and derived features, prompting some authorities to suggest that its lineage represented a reversion back to the water from a more terrestrial ancestry!

 Ichthyostega, stocky and heavily built, was ‘a very strange animal, and parts of it are like no other known tetrapod or fish’ (Clack, p 115).
 Among its many unique features were a narrow braincase, massive shoulders, and broad, overlapping ribs.
 The ribcage may have had some role in breathing, and in storing air during long periods under water.

 Unusually for a tetrapod, the hindlimbs were diminutive compared with the forelimbs.
 The hindlimbs were paddle-like, as with Acanthostega, and ended in seven digits, two more than the world had been told about before 1990 and one less than Acanthostega had.
+Its shoulder and hip joint mobility were restricted, and its pelvis could not have been lifted free of the ground (Pierce et al. 2012).
 If it moved on land at all, Ichthyostega moved like a seal, arching its back, advancing both forelimbs, and finally bringing up the rest of its body.
 This would have been quite unlike the sinuous, side-to-side motion of fishes swimming in water.
+Its forelimb musculature enabled it to raise its head above water.
 Other aspects of its anatomy – its fish-like tail, paddle-like hindlimbs, deeply grooved gill bars, highly specialised ear for hearing underwater, and lateral line system (a network of nerves which detected changes in water pressure) – point to a predominantly aquatic existence.
 Its sharp teeth suggest a diet of fish and invertebrates.
-Only in adulthood, when its forelimb musculature enabled it to raise at least its front part off the ground, might it have spent any time on land.

 Owing to its specialisations Ichthyostega is considered to be a side-branch of the tetrapod family tree rather than a direct ancestor; it was a short-lived evolutionary ‘experiment’, a ‘dead-end’.
 The tetrapods that led to reptiles must therefore have predated Ichthyostega and remain to be discovered.
 Panderichthys and Acanthostega are also thought to represent side-branches.
 There are no fossils that have a truly transitional status.

 The characteristics which the Devonian tetrapods had in common with certain lobe-finned fish, such as flattened skulls and dorsally placed eyes, were those concordant with a similar kind of life.
 The tetrapods were predators lurking in the shallows, wetlands fringed here and there with vegetation.
-While Ichthyostega in some respects resembled a seal, others had limbs arranged more like a crocodile’s or newt’s, with the shoulders facing sideways and arms projecting out at right angles.
+While Ichthyostega resembled a seal in some respects, others had limbs arranged more like a crocodile’s or newt’s, with the shoulders facing sideways and arms projecting out at right angles.
 Just as crocodiles or newts are not in evolutionary transition, so there is no reason why the Devonian tetrapods should have been.

-Equally impressive, but more forcefully publicised, tetrapod tracks have since been documented from lagoonal or tidal flat sediments in Poland, dating to the mid Eifelian – ‘18 million years’ before the earliest body fossils (Niedzwiedzki et al 2010).
-The interpretation that Panderichthys, Tiktaalik and Acanthostega comprised an evolutionary tree has proved false: tetrapods were in existence well before their theoretical ancestors.
+The interpretation that Panderichthys, Tiktaalik and Acanthostega comprised an evolutionary tree has proved false: tetrapods were in existence before their theoretical ancestors.

 Once one has stripped away the Darwinian language, the story actually told is that of a world going through stages of ecological recovery.
 From a distance, recolonisation can appear like evolution, because the organisms concerned appear progressively, not all at once, and in the process they diversify into new species.
 Exploiting the waters of the coastal margins, the Devonian tetrapods were an ecological as much as an evolutionary step up – rare in the fossil record because they were rare, at this early stage, in fact.